 If successful, the Data Collection AF shall respond with a 200 (OK) and the requested DataReportingConfiguration resource shall be returned in the body of the HTTP response message.

-If the procedure is unsuccessful, the Data Collection AF shall provide a response code as defined in clause 5.3.
+If the procedure is unsuccessful, the Data Collection AF shall provide an error response status code as defined in clause 5.3.3.

 4.2.3.3.5 Update Data Reporting Configuration